-I was well mentored and knew married life would not be always rosy.
+I was well mentored and so I knew married life would not be all rosy.

-But deep down I thought “Tommy and I love each other so much and our love will conquer everything!”
+But deep down I also thought; “Tommy and I love each other so much and our love will conquer everything!”

 Then I got married.